Placement Diagnostic

 WHEN IS THE PLACEMENT DIAGNOSTIC OFFERED?

-The Physics Placement Diagnostic is offered online (CLICK HERE TO ENROLL) and is open now.
+The Physics Placement Diagnostic is offered online and will open a month before Autumn quarter registration opens.
+It will close at 3 PM Thursday of week 3 of Winter quarter.
 Taking the Diagnostic will allow you to receive advice and ask questions so that you can plan your classes more effectively; therefore, take the Diagnostic earlier rather than later!

 WHAT SHOULD I HAVE WHEN I SIT DOWN TO START THE PLACEMENT DIAGNOSTIC?